Research output per year

 We use transgenic animal models, clinical samples, circadian time series -omics, quantitative live imaging and machine learning algorithms to investigate the roles of circadian clocks in ageing and age-related diseases.
 Underpinning mechanisms identified will be targeted by pharmacological and other non-invasive approaches to slow down tissue degeneration and promote repair.
 We are also interested in a "circadian medicine" approach to tailor existing therapies according to the internal body clocks for better clinical outcomes.

-Qing-Jun (MD and PhD) started his post-doctoral training in 2003 at the University of Manchester on molecular mechanisms and pharmacological resetting of biological clocks.
-In 2009, Qing-Jun was awarded a MRC Career Development Award Fellowship on clocks, ageing and age-related diseases.
-In 2015, he was awarded an ARUK Senior Research Fellowship to continue his work into the roles of circadian clocks in health and disease of the musculoskeletal system.
+In 2009, Qing-Jun (MD and PhD) was awarded a Medical Research Council Career Development Award Fellowship on clocks, ageing and age-related diseases.
+In 2015, he was awarded an Arthritis Research UK (Versus Arthritis) Senior Research Fellowship to continue his work into the roles of circadian clocks in health and disease of the musculoskeletal system.
 In 2017, he was promoted to a Professor of Chronobiology.

 Age is the single biggest risk factor for a wide spectrum of diseases.
 The rapid population ageing calls for better understanding of the various biological processes underlying age-related pathologies.
 Among these are circadian rhythms, the endogenous 24 hour cycles governing nearly all aspects of our physiology and behaviour.
 In mammals (including humans), this rhythm is generated by the master clock (suprachiasmatic nucleus, SCN) in the brain, which entrains to the light/dark environment and co-ordinates the various peripheral clocks in most major body organs and cells.
 Circadian clocks are the internal timing mechanism that drives endogenous circadian (near 24 hour) rhythms in sleep/wake cycle, hormone release and behaviour.
 Circadian clocks control ~10% of our transcriptome in a tissue-specific manner.
 During ageing, our body clocks gradually lose precision.
 Consequently, this loss of synchrony both with the 24 hour light/dark environment (external misalignment) and with the other organs (internal misalignment) imposes significant risks of developing human conditions and diseases, including skin ageing, musculoskeletal degeneration and cancer.
 Research in this laboratory aims to 1) Identify mechanisms underlying age-related changes in circadian rhythms in the brain and peripheral organs.
 2) Establish functional significance of various tissue clocks in coordinating physiology to local demands.
 3) Explore the hypothesis of utilizing body clock mechanisms in order to ameliorate disease progression and improve patient responses to therapies.